hagaltech/common-workflows/.github/actions/check_python/README.md

-# poetry-install
+# check_python
-Poetry Install action
+Python linting action

+using black and isort